KlausGoetzen/hfsdoc/doc/Demos.md

 ## Using Variables
 [Back to TOC](#table-of-contents)

 As already being addressed in [Configuration Setup - Using Variables](ConfigurationSetup.md#using-variables) it is possible to use variables per command line, which adds much more flexibility for systematic investigations without the need to provide modified configuration files all the time.
+Variables are all expressions starting with a `$` character, like e. g. `$ecm` in the example.

 As an example let us consider the following config-file to learn the opportunities.
 It is a slight variation of the above background demo.
 ```